slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Be the change you want to see in the world."
 -- Mahatma Gandhi [1869]*

+> *"I am a man of fixed and unbending principles, the first of which is to be flexible at all times."
+-- Everett Dirksen [1896]*

 > *"The most important thing to do if you find yourself in a hole is to stop digging."
 -- Warren Buffett [1930]*

 > *"Your life does not get better by chance, it gets better by change."
 -- Jim Rohn [1930]*

+> *"What got you here won’t get you there."
+-- Marshall Goldsmith [1949]*

 > *"You don’t do well by trying to be right; it is impossible for humans.
 You do well by figuring out when you’re wrong faster than others do."
 -- Nassim Taleb [1960]*